 Finding Journal Articles:

-Our subject or discipline specific databases may allow you to find sources you can't find through Summon.
+- We also have subject or discipline specific databases that may allow you to find sources you can't find through Summon.
 They also often include other features (search, sort, result display, download...) that Summon does not have.
 All will let you find journal articles.
 Some will include books or book chapters.

-- Gale Literary Sources: Includes MLA International Bibliography (index to journal articles) plus a number of full-text resources such as: Dictionary of Literary Biography + Literature Criticism Online + Literature Resource Center (includes the Contemporary Authors series, Encyclopedia of Literature and many more)
+- Gale Literary Sources: Includes biographies, bibliographies, and critical analyses of authors from every age and literary discipline.
+Covers more than 125,000 novelists, poets, essayists, journalists, and other writers.
+Full-text resources include: Dictionary of Literary Biography + Literature Criticism Online Contemporary Authors series, Encyclopedia of Literature and many more.

 - Cairn, Erudit, Persée, & Repère contain material written in French but that cover all subject areas, not just literature.

-- Francis is a database available at the University of Ottawa only.
-It covers the humanities and social sciences.
+- Francis is a free database that covers the humanities and social sciences.
 About 30% of the resources are in French and 40% are from European sources.
+NOTE: only covers up to 2015

-The following is just a selection of some of the major journals in applied linguistics & discourse studies that the Library subscribes to.
+The following is just a selection of some of the major journals in French literature/French studies that the Library subscribes to.

 To see if the Library subscribes to a particular journal, search by the journal title in the Library catalogue